leonbohmann/APReader/README.md

 ### Version 1.1.1-alpha1

+* Added converted timestamp property on channels (`Channel.date`)
+  * *Property `Channel.time` will be deleted at some point in the future...*
 * Parallel reading of binary files
   * Max degree of parallelism is defined with maximum amount of processors

-#### Version 1.1.1

-* Added converted timestamp property on channels (`Channel.date`)
-  * *Property `Channel.time` will be deleted at some point in the future...*
 * ----------------------------
 * ----------------------------